George Smith (Hollyoaks): Reception

 For his portrayal of George, Roberts was nominated for "Best Actor" at the 2012 British Soap Awards.
 He was later nominated in the categories of "Best Actor" and "Best Newcomer" at the 2012 TV Choice Awards.
 At the 2012 Inside Soap Awards Roberts was nominated for "Best Newcomer".

 Anthony D. Langford of AfterElton.com admitted that he did not see George's homeless storyline coming.
 He said that it would be "interesting to see where this reality-based storyline is headed" because "there are a lot of homeless gay teens".
 Langford later said that he was intrigued by where the serial were taking the storyline.
 He opined that a relationship between George and Callum would be credible given the serial's history concerning homosexual characters.
 He described their scenes as "very sweet"; and opined that a love triangle between George, Callum and Maddie would make a "great story".
 Langford said it was a "good decision by the writers" to pair the two characters in a "topical storyline".
 He stated his surprise to his enjoyment of the storyline because initially "couldn’t stand" the character of George.
 Langford later criticised what he thought was the climax of the human trafficking storyline.
 He bemoaned the dearth of realism when George assumed Phoebe was safe because he found her bracelet.
 Langford also felt that Hollyoaks wanted the storyline to end quickly and branded it as a ploy to get George and Callum living together.

 A columnist for Soaplife defended George after he was involved in a homophobic attack in the SU Bar.
 They said that "George has made no secret of the fact he's gay to his mates, and why should he?
 They rightly don't care if he's gay, straight or bi."
 They added that they were wrong to do so and branded Callum protecting George as "cute and courageous".
 When George is forced to live on the streets, a columnist for TV Buzz said that he was "lucky" to have Phoebe; especially after a tramp attacks them.
 They added that they were happy that Deena saves George, but questioned her motives for helping him.
-Sarah Ellis from Inside Soap said "George's story proved that sexual exploitation can affect anyone".
-She was also "relieved" that George managed to escape before anything "truly terrible" happened to him.
+Sarah Ellis from Inside Soap said "George's story proved that sexual exploitation can affect anyone"; she was also "relieved" that George managed to escape before anything "truly terrible" happened to him.
+Ellis later called George a "flamboyant student" who went through "various traumas" during his stint on the soap.
+In 2015, Pete Wise from YorkMix Radio called George a "sharp-tongued fashionista".
+John Bultitude from Eastern Daily Press called George a "sensitive soul" who "certainly went through it" during his stint on the soap; he also added that George had "fashionista design-sense and slightly gauche personality".